CoNLL 2017 Shared Task

 The test set for each treebank will contain at least 10,000 words.
 There is no upper limit on the test size (the largest test set is currently ~170K words).
 Gold-standard annotation of the test data will only be published after the evaluation of the shared task.

-We will provide additional raw data for the languages of the shared task, useful, for example, for producing word embeddings.
-These data sets will be taken from CommonCrawl and automatically sorted by a language recognizer.
-They may not be available for all languages (note that UD contains also some classical languages such as Ancient Greek).
-For convenience, we will provide a variant of this data pre-processed by UDPipe, and also pre-computed word embedding vectors for those participants who want to use them but do not want to tweak their own settings of the word-to-vector software.
+We provide additional raw data for the languages of the shared task, useful, for example, for producing word embeddings.
+These data sets were taken from CommonCrawl and Wikipedia and automatically sorted by a language recognizer.
+For convenience, we provide a variant of the data pre-processed by UDPipe, and also pre-computed word embedding vectors for those participants who want to use them but do not want to tweak their own settings of the word-to-vector software.

 To support multi-lingual and cross-lingual approaches and model transfers, participants will be allowed to use data from the OPUS parallel corpus (http://opus.lingfil.uu.se/).
 We will not redistribute these data sets, participants are simply referred to the OPUS website.